XavierMFC/XavierMFC/README.md

 ## 💡 Water Extraction From SAR

-## 💡 Cultivated Mapping Using Utral-High Spacial Resolution UAV Image
+## 💡 Farmland Mapping Using Utral-High Spacial Resolution UAV Image
 <!--
 **XavierMFC/XavierMFC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: